Mohammed Mohsin (footballer, born 1963): Coaching career

 While still playing for the club, Moshin served as the coach of Brothers Union, in 1984.
 He was also the coach of Wari Club and the Bangladesh Army.
 He was appointed as the coach of the Bangladesh youth team in a tournament held in Kerala, India in 1992.

 In August 2008, Mohsin joined the Bangladesh Football Federation as a paid executive.
 He was given the job to find venues outside of Dhaka for the then upcoming B.League season.

 Personal life

 Mohammed Moshin was born into a family from Chapainawabganj District of Rajshahi Division, although he was born in Rajshahi.
-Mohsin family consists of his wife and two children, Newaz Ani and Menhaj Abhi.
+Mohsin family consists of his wife and two children, Newaz Oni and Menhaj Ovi.